lucie-dubrunfaut/Doc-test/README.md

 =cut
 ```
-Tips :
-* You can copy-paste an other plugin.pm and adapt some lines (package, arguments...).
+> **TIP** : You can copy-paste an other plugin.pm and adapt some lines (package, arguments...).
-* The plugin has ".pm" extension because it's a Perl module.
+ The plugin has ".pm" extension because it's a Perl module.
 So don't forget to add 1; at the end of the file.

 <div id='architecture_mode'/>